Pagure/pagure/doc/Install.rst

 * Configure the WSGI file

-If install by RPM, you will find an example WSGI file at:
+If you installed by RPM, you will find an example WSGI file at:
 ``/usr/share/pagure/pagure.wsgi`` and ``/usr/share/pagure/docs_pagure.wsgi``
 for the doc server.

-If not install by RPM, these files are present in the sources at:
+If you did not install by RPM, these files are present in the sources at:
 ``files/pagure.wsgi`` and ``files/doc_pagure.wsgi``.

 Adjust them for your needs